krasimir/blog-posts/2017/HigherOrderComponents/post.md

 The second argument of `connect` is a function that receives the `rerender` function.
 We simply call it whenever we need to rerender.
 In this case we want to update the `name` prop so we pass it as an argument.

 This approach may look like an anti-pattern because we update the state of a component from the outside which is not really recommended in React ecosystem.
 However, that is I believe the cleanest way to say "my data is changed, please rerender".
+There are some variations which use [React context](https://facebook.github.io/react/docs/context.html) but in the core of the concept is the higher-order component.

 ## Injecting dependencies

 Another common problem in React development is how to send something to a component which is deep nested in the tree.
 We can't pass our dependencies through all the levels because that will pollute our components with unnecessary knowledge.
-Imagine that we have the following component that needs a `name` and a `job` title:
+Imagine that we have the following component that needs a `name` and a `job` strings:

 ```
 // Title.jsx